What is it?

-- The body breaks down buspirone (BuSpar) to get rid of it.
-Blueberry might decrease how fast the body gets rid of buspirone (BuSpar).
-However, this does not seem to be a concern in humans.
+- Blueberry juice might decrease how fast the body gets rid of buspirone.
+But this is not likely to be a major concern.

-- The body breaks down flurbiprofen (Froben) to get rid of it.
-Blueberry might decrease how fast the body gets rid of flurbiprofen (Froben).
-However, this does not seem to be a concern in humans.
+- Blueberry juice might decrease how fast the body gets rid of flurbiprofen.
+But this is not likely to be a major concern.

 - Medications for diabetes (Antidiabetes drugs)

-- Blueberry leaves and fruit might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking blueberry leaves or fruit along with diabetes medications might cause your blood sugar to go too low.
+- Blueberry fruit or leaf might lower blood sugar levels.
+Taking blueberry along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Are there interactions with herbs and supplements?